MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/Observation.md

 Measurements and simple assertions made about a patient, device or other subject.

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/Observation.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+electronicMedicalRecords/Observation

 ## Traits